 Preheat the oven to 350°F.

 Cut off the narrow necks of the squash, leaving about a 3-inch base, and save the necks for another use.
 Scoop out the seeds and strings from the base.
 Season the flesh with salt and pepper.
 Place cut-side down in an oiled baking dish.
-Bake for 45 minutes.
+Bake until tender, about 45 minutes.

-Heat the oil in a saute pan over medium heat.
-Add the sausage and cook until lightly browned.
-Remove the sausage from the pan with a slotted spoon and set aside to cool.
-Discard the drippings.
+Heat the oil in a skillet over medium heat.
+Add the sausage and cook until golden brown.
+Transfer the sausage with a slotted spoon to a large bowl cool and discard the drippings.

-In a bowl, toss together the Gruyere, sausage, pasta and herbs.
-Once the squash is done baking, remove from oven.
-Fill the centers with the pasta filling.
+Add the Gruyere, rosemary, thyme, and sage to the sausage.
+Add the pasta and stir to combine.
+Fill the centers of the squash with the pasta mixture.
 Carefully pour approximately 1/4 cup cream into the centers of each squash without overfilling (the cream will bubble up as it cooks).
 Place the squash in a baking dish or on a rimmed baking tray.
 Bake until the filling is bubbly and the squash is tender, 20 to 30 minutes.
 Remove from oven and turn on the broiler.
 Sprinkle with parmesan and broil until golden, 1 to 2 minutes.
 Garnish with fresh rosemary, thyme or sage.
 Serves 6.